 There is something charming in the homegrown tidbits to be found in these mailing.
 Tidbits like:

-- Pecans are the only major tree not to grow naturally in North America.
+- fishes dating site are the only major tree not to grow naturally in North America.

 - You know you’re living in 2015 when…you haven’t played solitaire with real cards in years.

 - A number 16 seeded school has never won an NCAA basketball tournament game.

 - It’s impossible to lick your elbow, but 75% of people who read this will try.